 A DWI paralegal is a paralegal involved in the criminal defense of individuals accused of or charged with driving while intoxicated (DWI), also known as driving under the influence (DUI).

-A DWI paralegal assists lawyers hired by individuals needing to overcome DWI related offenses and charges.
+A DWI paralegal assists lawyers hired by individuals needing to overcome DWI-related offenses and charges.
 Paralegals work closely with defense attorneys, those within the field of criminal law.
 Many law firms have specialized in working with DWI offenders exclusively, as there are so many of those cases each year.
-So, a DWI paralegal may only work within an environment of DWI cases, or they may have other non-DWI case work.
+So, a DWI paralegal may only work within an environment of DWI cases, or they may have other non-DWI casework.

 Paralegals provide critical services to attorneys.
-They act as assistants to the attorney in may regards, learning much about the lawyer’s field of specialization and providing research for cases.
+They act as assistants to the attorney in many regards, learning much about the lawyer’s field of specialization and providing research for cases.
 There are other associated administrative tasks as part of the job, as well.

-Duties of the DWI Paralegal
+What Are The Duties of the DWI Paralegal?

 As previously mentioned, DWI paralegals may work exclusively on DWI cases or they may have other types of legal work to perform, such as within criminal defense.
-In general, DWI paralegals work with criminal lawyers and are primarily focused upon criminal law.
+In general, DWI paralegals work with criminal lawyers and are primarily focused upon the criminal law.
 If only focused upon DWI relative cases, the DWI paralegal’s focus is on an even more narrow realm of the law.

 Subject Matter Expertise